projectsveltos/sveltos/docs/template/examples.md

     namespace: default
 ```

-To simply copy the Secret grabbed from the management cluster to any matching managed cluster
+To simply copy the Secret grabbed from the management cluster to any matching managed cluster, use the YAML definition below.

 ```yaml hl_lines="10"
     apiVersion: v1